 Generator: Canyon Hydro Pelton Turbine (5 kW, 200' head) driving a Marathon Magnaplus 8 kW generator.
-Electrical: Electricity is supplied approximately 350' to the lodge through wires buried in 2" PVC conduit. (i) The estimated cost of the project The Big Creek Project was installed in 1968, so all infrastructure is in place.
+Electrical: Electricity is supplied to the lodge through wires buried in 2" PVC conduit along a 10' wide x 257.03' long right of way. (i) The estimated cost of the project The Big Creek Project was installed in 1968, so all infrastructure is in place.
 The IAF incurred cost for purchase and installation of the new turbine and generator was approximately \$50,000. (j) The estimated capital costs and estimated annual operation and maintenance expense of each proposed environmental measure Installation on the penstock of a Dynasonics ultrasonic flow meter and power supply for managing the instream flow in McCorkle Creek at no less than 50% of stream flow.
 Capital Cost: \$2500 Yearly Maintenance: \$100